learning-zone/python-basics/README.md

     print(list)
     ```

-- How will you remove last object from a list?
+## Q. How will you remove last object from a list?

     `list.pop(obj=list[-1])` − Removes and returns last object or obj from list.

-#### Q. What are negative indexes and why are they used?
+## Q. What are negative indexes and why are they used?

 Python sequences can be index in positive and negative numbers.
 For positive index, 0 is the first index, 1 is the second index and so forth.
 For negative index, (-1) is the last index and (-2) is the second last index and so forth.